AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 1. Select **Save and Close**.

-### Create an additional fragment
+### Create one more fragment

 1. Navigate into the **Yosemite Valley Lodge** folder.
-Create a new Content Fragment using the Location Content Fragment Model and title it "Yosemite Valley Lodge".
+Create a Content Fragment using the Location Content Fragment Model and title it "Yosemite Valley Lodge".

 1. In the **Location Details** tab, enter the following information into the fields:

     * **Name**: Yosemite Valley Lodge
     * **Description**: Yosemite Valley Lodge is a hub for group meetings and all sorts of activities, such as shopping, dining, fishing, hiking, and many more.

-1. From the **Contact Info** field, create a new Content Fragment based on the Contact Info model and title it "Yosemite Valley Lodge Contact Info".
-Follow the same process as outlined in the section on [creating a new fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields of the new Content Fragment:
+1. From the **Contact Info** field, create a Content Fragment based on the Contact Info model and title it "Yosemite Valley Lodge Contact Info".
+Follow the same process as outlined in the section on [creating a fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields of the new Content Fragment:

     * **Phone**: 209-992-0000
     * **Email**: yosemitelodge@wknd.com

     Save the newly created Content Fragment.

 1. Navigate back to **Yosemite Valley Lodge** and go to the **Location Address** tab.
-From the **Address** field, create a new Content Fragment titled "Yosemite Valley Lodge Address" using the Address Content Fragment Model that you created in the previous chapter.
-Follow the same process as outlined in the section on [creating a new fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:
+From the **Address** field, create a Content Fragment titled "Yosemite Valley Lodge Address" using the Address Content Fragment Model that you created in the previous chapter.
+Follow the same process as outlined in the section on [creating a fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:

     * **Street Address**: 9006 Yosemite Lodge Drive
     * **City**: Yosemite National Park